RMON

-The Remote Network Monitoring (RMON) MIB was developed by the IETF to support monitoring and protocol analysis of LANs.
+The Remote Network Monitoring (RMON) MIB was developed by the IETF to support monitoring and protocol analysis of local area networks (LANs).
 The original version (sometimes referred to as RMON1) focused on OSI layer 1 and layer 2 information in Ethernet and Token Ring networks.
 It has been extended by RMON2 which adds support for Network- and Application-layer monitoring and by SMON which adds support for switched networks.
 It is an industry-standard specification that provides much of the functionality offered by proprietary network analyzers.
 RMON agents are built into many high-end switches and routers.

 Overview

 Remote Monitoring (RMON) is a standard monitoring specification that enables various network monitors and console systems to exchange network-monitoring data.
 RMON provides network administrators with more freedom in selecting network-monitoring probes and consoles with features that meet their particular networking needs.

 An RMON implementation typically operates in a client/server model.
 Monitoring devices (commonly called "probes" in this context) contain RMON software agents that collect information and analyze packets.
 These probes act as servers and the Network Management applications that communicate with them act as clients.
 While both agent configuration and data collection use SNMP, RMON is designed to operate differently than other SNMP-based systems: